I think we all have a family member, friend of neighbor who has told us

 that would make a lesser man or woman beg for mercy and leave the country

-never to return.
 Their experience was that bad.
-If that person doesn’t
+If that person doesn’t have any children,

-A common payment that can be ordered by a court is called spousal maintenance.
+that can be ordered by a court is called spousal maintenance.
+What is

 Law Office of Bryan Fagan would like to provide you with an overview of